StampDutyBack logoStampDutyBack

 When should I never attempt a DIY claim?

-Avoid DIY if your case involves multiple properties, trusts, or companies; if you have already submitted a claim and been rejected; if HMRC has written to you about the claim; or if the refund is above £5,000 and your evidence is thin.
-In those situations the cost of getting it wrong far outweighs a specialist fee.
+Avoid DIY if your case involves multiple properties, trusts, or companies; if you have already submitted a claim and been rejected; if HMRC has written to you about the claim; or if the case involves uninhabitable property, mixed-use classification, or Multiple Dwellings Relief.
+Those cases need specialist judgement and case-law knowledge.

 Ready to Decide?